-When a student indicates interest in contacting a mentor, they must request access to join our MentorLink group on LinkedIn.
-Only students who have met certain criteria can join the group.
-Students can then search the MentorLink group for mentors.
-The student will initiate contact through LinkedIn.
+Students can search the Career Connector Network for mentors based on various preferences (function, industry, employer, location, field of study).
+In addition, the mentor can establish how many consultations (students they would like to chat with) allowed per month.
+The student will initiate contact through the network.
 After the initial contact, it is up to the mentor on how to communicate with the student.
 Often, subsequent contacts occur; mentors will let students know whether email, telephone or face-to-face contact best fit into their schedule.

 Volunteer to mentor School of Management students.
 Discuss career paths, industry trends, graduate school and more.
 Provide tips on how students can enhance their skills and build their résumé.
-Join our MentorLink group on LinkedIn today.
+Join the Career Connector Network today.